sinch/docs/docs/conversation/conversation-callbacks.md

     "contact_id": "01EXA07N79THJ20WSN6AS30TMW",
     "reason": {
       "code": "OUTSIDE_ALLOWED_SENDING_WINDOW",
-      "description": "The underlying channel reported: Message failed to send because more than 24 hours have passed since the customer last replied to this number"
+      "description": "The underlying channel reported: Message failed to send because more than 24 hours have passed since the customer last replied to this number", "sub_code": "UNSPECIFIED_SUB_CODE"
     },
     "metadata": ""
   }